sangoncalves/LBCA-Laptop-conjoint-analysis/README.md

-# LBCA-japan2014conjoint
+# Laboratory of Consumer and Business Analytics - Conjoint Analysis Project (UniTN Data Science Master)

-Project for Laboratory of Consumer and Business Analytics subject (UniTN Data Science Master)
+The data used for this project can be found on the package *cjoint* and is called *'japan2014conjoint'*